State of emergency in Russia: Order management

-The State of Emergency Act provides for three options for managing emergency situations.
-The first, basic, involves the creation of a commandant’s office.
-The second and third are called “special management” and are introduced in particularly difficult conditions.
+The State of Emergency Act provides for three options for managing emergencies.
+The first, basic, involves the creation of a commandant's office.
+The second and third are called "special management" and are introduced in challenging conditions.

 Conventional management and commandant's office

-When a state of emergency is introduced, elections and referendums are not held, and the powers of elected authorities, local authorities and officials in the area of emergency are automatically extended.
-If the regime is introduced throughout the country, the Federation Council and the State Duma continue to work throughout the entire period of its operation.
+When a state of emergency is introduced, elections and referendums are not held, and the powers of elected authorities, local authorities, and officials in the area of emergency are automatically extended.
+If the regime is introduced throughout the country, the Federation Council and the State Duma will continue to work throughout its operation.

-The President appoints a commandant in the state of emergency zone who manages law enforcement officers and the military, who provides the state of emergency, determines the procedure for applying the restrictions, or invites the president to introduce additional ones, and also participates in the work of any state or local authorities on his territory.
-To coordinate the actions of various forces and means, the commandant can create a joint operational headquarters.
+The President appoints a commandant in the state of emergency zone who manages law enforcement officers and the military.
+The commandant provides the state of emergency, determines the procedure for applying the restrictions, invites the president to introduce additional ones, and participates in the work of any state or local authorities on his territory.
+The commandant can create a joint operational headquarters to coordinate the actions of various forces and means.

-The law provides for the possibility of introducing “special management” of the territory in which the state of emergency is declared, after a corresponding warning addressed by the president to the population and officials of state authorities of a constituent entity of the Russian Federation and local authorities operating in such territory.
+The law allows for introducing "special management" of the territory in which the state of emergency is declared after a corresponding warning addressed by the president to the population and officials of state authorities of a constituent entity of the Russian Federation and local authorities operating in such territory.

 Temporary special management

 The temporary special territorial authority takes over the powers of regional and local authorities, in whole or in part.
-The head of this body is appointed by the president, and the commandant becomes his first deputy.
+The president appoints the head of this body, and the commandant becomes his first deputy.

 Federal office

 The federal governing body replaces the temporary special body if it has failed in its tasks.
-The president also appoints its head, and the commandant also becomes his first deputy.
+The president appoints its head, and the commandant becomes his first deputy.
 At the same time, the federal body fully assumes the powers of regional and local authorities.